Shutting down a Raspberry Pi properly means telling the operating system to close processes and sync data before cutting the power.

 sudo reboot

-Just as in the previous case, the behavior in Raspbian should be similar to using shutdown -r.
-But, for the sake of differences and good habits, it is recommended to use the shutdown -r command.
+Just as in the previous case, the behavior should be similar to using shutdown -r.
+As a matter of good habit, it is recommended to use the shutdown -r command.

 Log Out User